 We were able to be like that with my dad and it seriously made things less stressful.
 We talked about things and connected on a much deeper level.
 Dad was able to talk to me about things that no one else understood, because I had been through it.

 Getting through the holidays with the weight of treatments, not feeling well, perhaps recovering from surgery, is not easy, and it’s ok to let other people handle stuff.
 Many people I know decide to celebrate Christmas on their schedule, not actually on the day, because they knew they wouldn’t feel great on the actual day.
-Sometimes it is all you can do to get through a day, let alone a big holiday, especially with all the people and the food.
+Sometimes it is all you can do to get through a day, let alone a big holiday, especially with all the people and the foods for mesothelioma patients to avoid.
 It’s overwhelming.